prasad-edlabadka/homebridge-tuya-ir/README.md

 ## Supported Devices
 * Air Conditioner (Only pre-configured vendor.
 No DIY devices)
 * Fan (Pre-configured and DIY devices)
+* Light (Pre-configured only.
+No DIY).
+Light supports only on-off and brightness control.
 * DIY Devices.
 Each learned button will be added a switch.
 * All other Pre-configured remotes will be added as switch to turn them on and off only.
 No other feature.
 (No DIY devices)